KiaFarhang/minecraft-modding/lessons/1 - Getting Started.md

 Before we start doing all the cool stuff we want in our mod, we need to name the mod and register it with Minecraft.
 We'll do that in two places - our `mods.toml` file (text) and our `ExampleMod.java` class (Java).

+##Note: to get the project folder in the state it will be in at the end of this lesson, [visit this link.](https://github.com/KiaFarhang/minecraft-modding/tree/lesson-1/code)##

 ## Updating mods.toml

 Let's start with `mods.toml`.
 On the left-hand side of Eclipse (the package explorer), expand your project folder, then expand `src/main/resources/META-INF` and open `mods.toml`.